 Whales: Voices in the Sea Southern California/Baja Gallery Northern Pacific Gallery Tropical Pacific Gallery Lorikeet Forest So.
-California Steelhead Story Turtle Vision 4D Penguins 3D Aquarium Webcams
+California Steelhead Story Turtle Vision 4D Penguins 3D Interactives Webcams

 Educate Children, Families and Adults Aquarium Tours & Adventures Toddler & Preschool Adventures Children's Adventures Scout Programs Day Camps Sleepovers Birthday Parties Tours & Animal Encounters Boat Adventures

 Lectures are held at 7:00 p.m.
 Cost is $5 for public; FREE for Aquarium members, seniors age 62 and up, teachers, and students with valid ID and advanced reservations.

 The Aquarium’s Guest Speaker Series invites a broad spectrum of experts in the fields of science, marine biology, oceanography, conservation, and government, as well as artists, photographers, authors, and explorers to the Aquarium to share their experiences with the public.